 Co-founders, David Melville (whose father was born in Scotland, which makes him totally cool) and Melissa Chalsma (she’s cool too), created ISC in order to provide everyone with the opportunity to experience quality theatre by performing plays for free.
-They really could be charging top dollar for these performances, but their mission is to provide them “to as wide an audience as possible,” which is not just admirable, but praiseworthy.
+They really could be charging top dollar for these performances, but their mission is to provide them “to as wide an audience as possible”.
+I think this is not just admirable, but praiseworthy.

-One of the added benefits of going to an ISC play is being able to take along a picnic!
+One of the added benefits of going to a Free Shakespeare in the park ISC play is being able to take along a picnic!
 The atmosphere at the old zoo area of Griffith Park on a summer evening, is one of the best you can experience in LA.
 In fact, my family and many friends agree, it’s just not summer until ISC’s Shakespeare Festival begins!

-Attending one of the best performances you’ll ever see demands a comparable picnic, so I’ve composed a checklist to help you prepare “The Perfect Picnic” complete with links to the recipes for many of the sandwiches, snacks, salads, and desserts.
+Attending a fabulous free Shakespeare in the park performance demands a comparable picnic.
+I’ve composed a checklist to help you prepare “The Perfect Picnic” complete with links to the recipes for many of the sandwiches, snacks, salads, and desserts.